open-cogsci/osdoc/content/pages/manual/devices/parallel.md

  id: FigScreenshot
  source: plugin-screenshot.png
  caption: |
-  A screenshot of the `parallel_port_trigger` plug-in.
+  A screenshot of the `parallel_port_trigger` plugin.
 --%

 ## Using `dportio.dll` in a Python inline Script (Windows only)

-Instead of using the `parallel_port_trigger` plug-in, it is also possible to send triggers with `dlportio.dll` through a Python inline script.
+Instead of using the `parallel_port_trigger` plugin, it is also possible to send triggers with `dlportio.dll` through a Python inline script.
 This approach is Windows only.
 To do so, first add an INLINE_SCRIPT to the start of the experiment with the following code in the prepare phase:

 ~~~ .python
 try: